LRGASP/lrgasp-simulation/README.md

 ## Example

-Example data (mouse chromosome 22) can downloaded from:
+Example data (Human chromosome 22) can be downloaded from:

 section in progress

+## Output

 ## Reference data